 The mission of the Cisco Community is to provide a peer-to-peer support channel Cisco customers, partners and potential customers.

-You are welcome to participate and collaborate in the Cisco Community by asking questions, replying to other member's questions, posting documents, videos and blogs related to Cisco Products, technologies and solutions as well as attending our events.
+You are welcome to participate and collaborate in the Cisco Community by asking questions, replying to other member's questions, posting documents, videos and blogs related to Cisco Products, technologies and solutions as well as hosting or attending our events.

 We welcome everyone with an interest in the Cisco Community, as long as you observe these community rules: